kjleopold/social-media-analytics-capstone/README.md

 | MAE | 0.6087 | 0.5143 |
 | RMSE | 0.7702 | 0.6461 |

 The analysis demonstrated that YouTube video engagement is associated with multiple measurable video characteristics.
 Differences in engagement were observed across search topics and video duration groups, and the Random Forest model provided more accurate predictions than the Linear Regression model.
-Overall, the project demonstrated the value of combining exploratory data analysis with supervised machine learning to better understand patterns in social media engagement.
+Overall, the project demonstrated the value of combining exploratory data analysis with machine learning to better understand YouTube video engagement.

 ---